When parents put their child in a so-called ‘double-bind there is often a contradiction between the parent’s verbal message and body language.

 But the plot thickens :

 5) There is also an injunction preventing escape.
-As if the above were not confusing enough already (my head has started to hurt writing this; I might be forced to have a lie down in a darkened room), there is also a tertiary injunction which closes off any escape route from the double-bind explained above.
-Essentially, this third injunction is that if the child evades the double-bind choice, s/he will be punished for that too.
+As if the above were not confusing enough already, there is also a tertiary injunction which closes off any escape route from the double-bind explained above.
+Essentially, this third injunction is that if the child evades the double-bind choice, he will be punished for that too.

 A SIMPLIFIED EXAMPLE OF BEING PLACED IN THE DOUBLE-BIND TRAP FROM MY OWN CHILDHOOD EXPERIENCES IS AS FOLLOWS: